 If you watch any of today’s hunting shows, you have probably seen commercials for the best air rifles for hunting squirrels.
-If you like to squirrel hunt, you can’t help but want to try one on your next trip to the woods.
+If you like squirrel hunting, you can’t help but want to try one on your next trip to the woods.
 There is much more to these marvels of technology than you think.
-Let’s look at the top five air rifles for squirrels and what separates them from the pack.
+Let’s look at the top air rifles for squirrels and what separates them from the pack.

 Keeping Up with the Times

 You may know how to hunt squirrels, but have you kept up with air rifle technology?
 Let’s take a minute to get everyone up to speed on the technology used by today’s air rifles.
 The two most preferred types are the break-barrel and the pre-charged pneumatic (PCP) air rifles.
-You can still find the CO2 and multiple-pump air rifles, but the CO2 lacks the power needed for squirrels and multi-pumps are just not practical to hunt with.
+You can still find the CO₂ and multiple-pump air rifles, but the CO₂ lacks the power needed for squirrels, and multi-pumps are just not practical to hunt with.
 Bow hunting small game is easier than hunting with a multi-pump air rifle.

 Break-Barrel Air Rifles